dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 ### TD Learning

 TD Learning is a combination of ideas from DP and MC.
 Like DP, TD learning uses one-step look-ahead updates (bootstrapping) and like MC, TD methods can directly learn from experiences without the model of environment's dynamics.
+TD methods are preferred over MC in environments where episodes do not terminate.
 Similar to above trend, we will solve two problem of *prediction* and *control* using TD methods.
 In TD prediction, given a policy we estimate state-value function or action-value function.
 In TD control, the goal is to find approximate optimal policy for an unknown MDP environment or a very large MDP environment.
 And similar to MC, TD control can be solved using two methods, on-policy or off-policy,

 - TD Prediction